tdwg/website/community/support/index.md

   img: https://images.unsplash.com/photo-1513149739851-50f01dfcbd9a
   by: Marion Michele
   href: https://unsplash.com/photos/jqTSl68betY
+toc: true
 ---

 ## What is the TDWG Community Support Fund?

-TDWG [Interest (IG) and Task (TG) Groups](/community/#interest-group) are the organizational entities that undertake standards development and maintenance.
+TDWG [Interest (IG) and Task (TG) Groups](/community/) are the organizational entities that undertake standards development and maintenance.
 Every year, if the budget permits, TDWG supports the work of IG/TGs by contributing to the costs of convening one or two working meetings.

 ## What does the TDWG CSF cover?